20 Euro new Europa series banknote

 The security thread is embedded in the new 20 Euro note paper.
 Look at the banknote against the light.
 The security thread appears as a dark line.
 The € symbol and the value of the banknote can be seen in tiny white lettering in that stripe.

 Look at the banknote against the light – the window near the top of the hologram becomes transparent and reveals a portrait of Europa on both sides of the note.
-When the banknote is tilted, the window also shows rainbow-coloured lines around the value numeral.
-On the back of the banknote, rainbow-coloured value numerals appear in the window.
+When the banknote is tilted, the window also shows rainbow-colored lines around the value numeral.
+On the back of the banknote, rainbow-colored value numerals appear in the window.

 Tilt the banknote.
 The hologram – the silvery stripe on the right of the note – reveals a portrait of Europa (a figure from Greek mythology) as well as the € symbol, the main image and the value of the banknote.